-Cost constraints prevent us from waterproofing our cameras.
+Cost constraints prevent us from weatherizing our Hawk Eye video cams.
 They are, of course, protected inside a birdhouse.
 But, if used outdoors, all it takes is placing them under the eve of a roof, or roof of a platform feeder, or put a small 6" square piece of plywood or plastic over the top to provide adequate protection.

 Here are the solutions I like best: